In order to continue to thrive as a grassroots club, you continually need to promote what you offer.

 That's inevitably social media platforms.
 Useful for driving traffic back to your club website or posting images/video from your team's latest game, social media can both engage current members and spread your story to a new audience (if that particular story is a shareable one).

-Quick point.
-There's plenty of choice out there on social media.
-Rather than spread yourself too thinly, pick a couple (probably Facebook, Twitter and perhaps Instagram) and dedicate enough resources to them to do it well.
+There's plenty of choice out there but rather than spread yourself too thinly, pick a couple (probably Facebook, Twitter and perhaps Instagram) and dedicate enough resources to them to do it well.